Get instant quote

 Adding text on the surface of CNC parts drives up cost.

-Adding text on the surface of a CNC-machined part can significantly drive up cost because it requires additional machining steps, which takes more time.
-Surface finishing methods, such as silk screening or painting, are a more cost-effective way of adding text on the surface of a CNC-machined part.
+Adding text to a CNC machined part can significantly increase cost because it requires additional toolpaths and machining time.
+Surface finishing methods such as silk screening or painting are more cost effective for adding text to CNC machined parts

 To minimize cost:

-• Remove all text and lettering from your CNC-machined parts.
+• Remove all text and lettering from CNC machined parts.

-• If text is necessary, choose engraved over embossed lettering.
+• If text is required, choose engraved rather than embossed lettering.

-• Use a minimum of size-20 sans serif font (e.g. Arial or Verdana).
+• Use a minimum size 20 sans serif font, such as Arial or Verdana.

 10. Consider the machinability of the material